Instructor: Murugaraj Shanmugam

 - Each module has sample passages at its end.
 At this level, you are not presented with sentences with errors, but a regular passage that you will edit – you analyse what is right and what is wrong and apply the relevant learning.

 - On completion of the grammar & usage, punctuation and style editing modules, you enter the mentoring period.
 During this phase, you edit around 15 sample passages covering humanities and social sciences (HSS) and STEM background.
 Thus, by the time you complete the training, you would have edited around 30 sample passages.

 Thus your learning shapes up so beautifully that you won’t even recognize that you are ready for editing.

 When do I start editing actually?

 You start editing passages from week 1!
 Editing passages is not reserved for the end.
 As and when you master a topic, you edit a passage too.
 The course has as many as 25 sample passages for editing.
 At the end of the training, you are familiar with the academic style of writing, will have mastered the basic concepts for light editing and will be confident about editing live.

 Does the course use everyday-English examples?
 It would be easier to understand the concepts, if so.

-Let me first tell you that this course specializes in academic editing, which is dominated by STEM (science, technology, engineering and medicine) publications.
+Let me first tell you that this course specializes in academic editing, which is dominated by STM (scientific, technical and medical) publications.
 Everyday-English examples would be a great idea to explain concepts, but you will end up looking at a completely different way of writing in academic works.
 So the course uses a very minimal level of examples from everyday English and extensively uses example sentences and practice papers from academic works.
 This approach introduces you, the learner, to academic writing style.
 By the time you complete the training, you would have practised more than 1000 sentences and become familiar to this writing style.
 Thus, you will not be baffled by a sudden shift in the writing style if it were all everyday English examples.